undefinedCudaCore/BaigiamasisDarbasPiguLT/README.md

 			◶ Click on the "Track Order" button
 			◶ Click on the order sort drop-down
 			◶ Select a value to sort by

+*Test scenario 3.1 expected result: If there are no orders, check whether the executed orders are not displayed.*

 	Test case 4:
 	■ Search for specific products in the page product list